gunnar-die/PDF-JStrip/README.md

-﻿#ðŸ§° PDF-JStrip - PDF JavaScript Remover
+#🧰 PDF-JStrip - PDF JavaScript Remover

-**PDF-JStrip** is a standalone utility for removing embedded JavaScript from PDF files â€” especially useful for Audi / VW erWin manuals that prompt for JavaScript acknowledgment and canâ€™t open properly in most browsers or PDF viewers.
+**PDF-JStrip** is a standalone utility for removing embedded JavaScript from PDF files — especially useful for Audi / VW erWin manuals that prompt for JavaScript acknowledgment and can’t open properly in most browsers or PDF viewers.

 It automatically scans a folder (and its subfolders), removes any JavaScript actions, and outputs clean, browser-friendly PDFs.

 ---

-## ðŸš€ Features
+## 🚀 Features

 - Removes all JavaScript actions from PDFs using the `pikepdf` library
 - Recursively mirrors subfolders into a new `JStripped_<folder name>` directory